cloudfoundry/stratos/website/docs/advanced/sso.md

 In order for the SSO `state` to match an entry from the allow-list the schema, hostname, port and path must match exactly.
 A wildcard `*` can be provided for the path to match anything.

+## Advanced Configuration

+Further configuration of SSO is provided through the `SSO_OPTIONS` environment variable.

+Setting this variable to `nosplash` will skip the need for users to press the Login button - users will jump straight to the configured SSO endpoint when accessing Stratos instead of first seeing the Stratos login page.

 ## Troubleshooting

 1. User has selected the incorrect application authorities when logging in to Stratos via SSO for the first time.